russmckendrick/records/content/albums/monuments-to-an-elegy-6395947/index.md

 ---
 title: "The Smashing Pumpkins - Monuments To An Elegy"
-album_artist: "The Smashing Pumpkins"
+artist: "The Smashing Pumpkins"
-album_title: "Monuments To An Elegy"
+album_name: "Monuments To An Elegy"
 date: 2015-08-09
 release_id: "6395947"
 slug: "monuments-to-an-elegy-6395947"
+hideSummary: true
 cover:
     image: "monuments-to-an-elegy-6395947.jpg"
+    alt: "Monuments To An Elegy by The Smashing Pumpkins"
+    caption: "Monuments To An Elegy by The Smashing Pumpkins"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting